BuidlerHouse/ETHGlobal-SF-2024/README.md

 ## Introduction

-dAIp is a website builder for creating composable, IP-protected Dapps, empowering developers' monetization through AI and royalties.
+dAIp is a website builder for creating composable, IP-protected Dapps, empowering builders' monetization through AI and royalties.